 SAS Mid Tier¶

 index.html file plus several CSS / JS / image files are served from a subfolder in the static content area SAS Web Server.

 This is served up by the existing SAS Web Server, no additional server (running) process is required.

 If you are running more than one web server, you will need to deploy to them all.

 Given the enhanced permissions needed of the system account, a dedicated / secured STP instance is recommended as described here.

-All deployments of Data Controller also make use of a staging directory.
-This is used to store CSV and Excel files as uploaded by end users.
+All deployments of Data Controller also make use of a physical staging directory.
+This is used to store staged data, logs, plus CSV and Excel files as uploaded by end users.
 This directory should NOT be accessible by end users - only the SAS system account (eg

 A typical small deployment will grow by a 10-20 mb each month.
 A very large enterprise customer, with 100 or more editors, might generate up to 1 GB or so per month, depending on the size and frequency of the Excel EUCs and CSVs being uploaded.
 Web modifications are restricted only to modified rows, so are typically just a few kb in size.

 - Folder tree

 All SAS code is embedded in Stored Processes (so there is no need to deploy programs to the file system, no SASAUTOs).
 There is no use of X commands, no use of external internet access, full LOCKDOWN is supported.